ValwareIRC/valware-unrealircd-mods/webirconly/README.md

 Creates channelmode +W (webirc only)

-Restricts channels to webirc users and websocket users only (opers may override this)
+Restricts channels to webirc users only (not including websockets) (opers may override this)

 IMPORTANT: This module was created for convenience.
 It is still possible to restrict a channel to webusers without this module.